How to Backup iPhone to External Hard Drive on Windows 11/10

 1. Open Finder on your Macbook, and open Backup folder.

-2. Drag the iPhone backup your need to the external hard drive.
+2. Drag the iPhone backup you need to the external hard drive.
 Click OK to confirm.
 You can find the external hard drive under Locations in the Finder sidebar.

 3. Enter the admin password if it asks.
 And wait for the transfer process completed.

-Storage shortage on computer might drive you to backup iPhone to external hard drive on Windows 11, 10, 8, 7, and save the backup files to external drive makes them safer and easy to use.
+Storage shortage on computer might drive you to backup iPhone to external hard drive on Windows 11/10, and saving the backup files to external drive makes them safer and easier to use.
 These 2 methods can be also applied for backing up files from iPad to external drive.